 If a vendor relationship is required, remember that indirect costs (Facilities & Administrative) will need to be charged on the entire amount of the transaction.

 The services of each consultant must be justified within the context of the proposal.
 You must provide information regarding each consultant's expertise, organizational affiliation, and contribution to the project.
 In addition, each consultant (paid and unpaid) must provide a signed statement that confirms availability, time commitment, role in the project, and the agreed consulting rate.

 Once an award is made, you will need to request a subaward via the OSP Subagreement System.
 For more information, visit our Requesting a Subaward page.

 What is the Responsible Conduct of Research Policy and when does it apply?

 All postdoctoral researchers as well as undergraduate and graduate students supported by NSF to conduct research must receive appropriate training and oversight in the ethical and responsible conduct of research (RCR).
 This requirement also applies to subrecipients.
-Therefore, any proposal that supports postdoctoral researchers or students at any level must include the third page of the routing form that certifies the PI's acknowledgement of and agreement to uphold the RCR policy.
+Therefore, any proposal that supports postdoctoral researchers or students at any level must include a certification of the PI's acknowledgement of and agreement to uphold the RCR policy.
 Information on GT’s RCR Policy information can be found at rcr.gatech.edu